Faculty Resources – Before Classes Start

 Canvas is a learning platform, or learning management system (LMS), used to deliver course materials via the Internet.
 Courses can be delivered entirely online, taught partially online as hybrid courses, or enhanced using selected its features.

 Instructors can access Canvas through the MyOTC portal.
-For more information or assistance logging into MyOTC, please contact the OTC Help Desk by email at email@example.com or at 417.447.7548.
-For technical assistance, contact OTC Online by email at firstname.lastname@example.org or at 417.447.8200.
-For non-technical needs, contact OTC Online by email at email@example.com or 417.447.8200.
+For more information or assistance logging into MyOTC, please contact the OTC Help Desk by email at firstname.lastname@example.org or at 417.447.7548.
+For Canvas support, contact OTC Online by email at email@example.com or at 417.447.8200.
+For instructional design support, contact the Center for Academic Innovation by email at firstname.lastname@example.org or 417.447.4800.
 This contact information is valuable and instructors should include this information in their course syllabi and course resource area.
-Other resources for Canvas can be found at the OTC Online website.
+Other resources for Canvas can be found for students at the OTC Online website.
+Additional resources for faculty can be found at the Center for Academic Innovation website

 MyOTC is a portal that offers fast and easy access to resources at OTC, with a secure single login.
 Individuals can find information about MyOTC on Intra and through Online Help.
 MyOTC is an essential tool to the OTC community and contains the following resources: